pflanze/spaceInvaders/README.md

 ![alt tag](https://banner2.cleanpng.com/20180622/pc/kisspng-space-invaders-video-game-computer-icons-space-invader-5b2db8bf2434a4.4760147715297230711483.jpg)

-I wrote this code as part of the final project ut610x Embedded Systems Multi-Threaded Interfacing
+José Vidal initially wrote this code as part of the final project ut610x Embedded Systems Multi-Threaded Interfacing.
+Christian Jaeger has written tests, and has reworked it into a roughly object oriented style, improved the sound subsystem, and has more [plans](TODO.md).

 As the project name sugests, the idea was to wite the code for our version of the game (game engine + UI) and the hardware.

 The hardware parts were:

 * Tiva board
 * Nokia screen
 * Slider (left right movement)